 Treatment begins with surgery (orchiectomy) to remove the affected testicle.
 After surgery, depending on which type of cancer cells are present and whether your cancer has spread to other areas of your body (stage), you may need only surveillance.
 Or you may need further treatment.

-Testicular Cancer: Which Treatment Should I Have for Stage I Seminoma Testicular Cancer After My Surgery?
+- Testicular Cancer: Which Treatment Should I Have for Stage I Seminoma Testicular Cancer After My Surgery?

-Testicular Cancer: Which Treatment Should I Have for Stage I Nonseminoma Testicular Cancer After My Surgery?
+- Testicular Cancer: Which Treatment Should I Have for Stage I Nonseminoma Testicular Cancer After My Surgery?

 - Physical exams.

-- Imaging tests,
+- Imaging tests, including X-rays, CT scans, and MRIs.

-levels.
+- Blood tests to check tumor marker levels.
 Stable or increasing tumor marker levels after treatment may mean that your cancer is still present or has returned.
 You may need more treatment.

-Testicular cancer that has come back
+Cancer that has come back